 DOULA SUPPORT SERVICES BY LETTY

 COVID-19 Update: I am still working with clients during this somewhat strange and uncertain time.
 So far I have found supporting expectant parents over zoom/WhatsApp calls, email and text to prepare antenatally hugely successful and I am still going on-call at 38 weeks.
-I can then either attend your labour in person during the early stages, or alternatively support over video call – these are options we can discuss and make a plan that everyone is happy and comfortable with.
-When the baby is here, I can support remotely with feeding etc in the first few hours and weeks.
-Please do get in touch if you have any questions or if you just need someone to talk to in these sometimes lonely times.
+I can then either attend your labour in person, or alternatively support via phone – these are options we can discuss and make a plan that everyone is happy and comfortable with.
+When the baby is here, I can support remotely or in person in the first few hours and weeks.
+Please do get in touch if you have any questions or if you just need someone to talk to in these (sometimes lonely) times.

 There are two types of doula – birth doula and postnatal doula – I offer both!